PaddlePaddle/PaddleDetection/README.md

 PaddleDetection to be not only performant, production-ready but also highly flexible, catering to research needs.

+**Now all models in PaddleDetection require PaddlePaddle version 1.6 or higher, or suitable develop version.**

 <div align="center">
   <img src="demo/output/000000570688.jpg" />